pourmand1376/al-folio/_pages/bio.md

 As a member of `Digital Media Laboratory`, I'm working on "automatic, real-time polyp detection and classification using XAI".

 I prefer to use GNU-Linux OSes like Manjaro (Arch Linux)  or Kubuntu (KDE + Ubuntu) for my daily usage.
 I love [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software), and this is the main reason I migrated from Windows to GNU-Linux.
 I'd love to call myself a `computer geek`.

+I've also taken some personality tests and they have mostly categorized me into `Architect`([INTJ](https://www.16personalities.com/intj-personality)) or Logician ([INTP](https://www.16personalities.com/intp-personality)).
+I agree with both of them to some extent, however It seems to me that I am more `Architect`.